cooper-gadd/pixelate/README.md

 - **TypeScript**: A superset of JavaScript that adds static types for robust code.
 - **Vite**: A build tool that provides a faster and leaner development experience.
 - **Tailwind CSS**: A utility-first CSS framework for custom designs.
+- **DaisyUI**: A plugin for Tailwind CSS that provides pre-designed components.

 ## Installation